Madeira wine: The OG Patriotic Wine

 Is Madeira wine expensive?

 Madeira wine can be expensive but it can also be very affordable.
 We have both on our list.
 But, good news.
-You’ll often find a bottle of Madeira can stay open for several months after opening.
+You’ll often find a bottle can stay open for several months after opening.

 Is Madeira wine for drinking?